Testing-5to/concesionaria-api/README.md

 3. Create postgres database named "concesionaria" and set the connection values in the application properties.
 4. Run the application.

 Pd.
-You can insert fake data just ask me for it
+You can insert fake data just ask me for it.